xxl4/me/source/_posts/IT-security-2024-09-24.md

 **What is Email Spam?**

-Email spam refers to unsolicited, bulk electronic messages sent to large numbers of email addresses.
-These messages are typically sent by automated programs known as "bots" or "spambots."

-**Characteristics of Spam Emails:**

-* **Unrequested and unsolicited:** Spam emails are not wanted by the recipient and are sent without their consent.
-* **Bulk in nature:** Spammers send messages to a large number of addresses in a short period.
-* **Commercial or malicious content:** Spam emails often contain advertisements, phishing attempts, or malware.
-* **Misleading subject lines:** They often use deceptive or sensational subject lines to trick recipients into opening them.

-**Fighting Email Spam**
+Email spam is unsolicited bulk email, often sent for commercial or malicious purposes.
+It typically contains promotional content, phishing scams, viruses, malware, or other unwanted messages.

+**Types of Email Spam:**

+* **Commercial spam:** Advertisements for products, services, or websites.
+* **Phishing scams:** Emails that impersonate legitimate organizations to obtain personal information (e.g., login credentials, financial data).
+* **Malware:** Emails that contain malicious attachments or links that can infect computers with viruses, spyware, or ransomware.
+* **Hoaxes:** False emails that spread hoaxes or rumors.
+* **Botnet spam:** Emails sent from a network of infected computers controlled by a "botmaster."

+**How to Fight Email Spam:**

 **1. Use Spam Filters:**

-* Enable spam filters in your email client or online email service.
-These filters automatically identify and redirect spam messages to a designated folder.
+* Most email providers offer spam filters.
+Enable these filters in your email settings.

-**2. Be Cautious of Phishing Links:**

-* Never click on links or attachments in unsolicited emails.
-Phishing emails often contain links that lead to malicious websites designed to steal sensitive information.

-**3. Report Spam Emails:**
+* Consider using third-party spam filtering services for enhanced protection.

+**2. Block Spammers:**

-* Mark spam emails as "spam" in your email client or report them to the relevant authorities.
-This helps improve the effectiveness of spam filters.
+* Mark spam emails as "spam" or "junk."
+This helps your email provider learn what types of messages to filter out.
+* Block the email addresses of known spammers.

+**3. Avoid Sharing Your Email Address:**

+* Be cautious about posting your email address on public websites or social media.
+* Use different email addresses for different purposes (e.g., one for personal use, one for subscriptions).

-**4. Create Strong Passwords:**
+**4. Use Strong Passwords:**

-* Use strong passwords that are difficult to guess and avoid using the same password for multiple accounts.
-Weak passwords can make your email account vulnerable to spammers.
+* Use strong, unique passwords for your email accounts.

-**5. Use Email Privacy Services:**

-* Consider using email privacy services that offer encrypted and protected communication channels.
-These services can help prevent spammers from accessing your email address.

-**6. Block Spammers:**
+* Enable two-factor authentication for added security.

+**5. Be Suspicious of Attachments and Links:**

+* Never open attachments or click on links in suspicious emails.
+* Hover over links before clicking them to verify their destination.

+**6. Check Sender Addresses:**

+* Pay attention to the sender's email address.
+If it doesn't look familiar or contains typos, it's likely spam.

+**7. Report Spam:**

-* Add known spammers to your blocked list in your email client.
-This will prevent them from sending you future emails.
+* Forward spam emails to your email provider's "report spam" address.
+This helps them improve their spam filters.

-**7. Limit Sharing Your Email Address:**

-* Be cautious about sharing your email address publicly on social media, forums, or websites.
-Spammers often harvest email addresses from such sources.
+**8. Educate Yourself:**

+* Stay updated on the latest spam trends and scams.
+* Teach others about email spam and how to avoid it.

-**8. Use Anti-Malware Software:**
+**9. Use Anti-Spam Software:**

-* Install and keep anti-malware software on your computer to detect and remove any malicious programs that may have infiltrated your system through spam emails.
+* Install anti-spam software on your computer or mobile devices.

-**9. Educate Yourself and Others:**

-* Stay informed about the latest spam techniques and educate others on the dangers of spam.
-By raising awareness, you can help reduce the spread of spam.
+* Consider using a browser extension that blocks spam while browsing the web.

+**10. Be Vigilant:**

+* Regularly check your spam folder for any missed spam messages.
+* Delete spam emails promptly.
+* Never respond to spam emails, as this confirms that your email address is active.

 ## What is passive keyless entry (PKE)?
 [Read more](https://www.techtarget.com/whatis/definition/passive-keyless-entry-PKE)

 Published: Tue, 17 Sep 2024 13:00:00 GMT

-Passive Keyless Entry (PKE) is a system that allows a vehicle to be unlocked and started without the need to physically insert a key into the lock or ignition.
-Instead, a small fob or key card is carried by the user and communicates with the vehicle's computer system via radio waves.
-When the fob is in close proximity to the vehicle, the computer system detects its presence and unlocks the doors and allows the engine to be started without the need for a key.
-PKE systems are becoming increasingly common on new vehicles and offer a number of advantages over traditional key-based systems, such as increased convenience and security.
+Passive keyless entry (PKE), also known as proximity keyless entry, is a system that allows a person to lock and unlock a vehicle without taking out a traditional key.
+Instead, the vehicle is unlocked when the person is in close proximity to it, and the doors are locked when the person walks away.

+PKE systems typically use a small, battery-powered transmitter that is carried by the person.
+The transmitter emits a radio signal that is picked up by a receiver in the vehicle.
+When the transmitter is in close proximity to the vehicle, the receiver unlocks the doors.
+When the transmitter is out of range, the doors are locked.

+PKE systems are more convenient than traditional key systems because they eliminate the need to take out a key and insert it into a lock.
+They are also more secure, as they are less likely to be stolen or lost.

+PKE systems are becoming increasingly common on new vehicles.
+They are typically offered as an option on higher-trim models, but they are becoming more affordable as the technology becomes more widespread.

 ## First CyberBoost Catalyse startup cohort named
 [Read more](https://www.computerweekly.com/news/366610576/First-CyberBoost-Catalyse-startup-cohort-named)

 Published: Tue, 17 Sep 2024 03:30:00 GMT

+Sure, here is the information about the first CyberBoost Catalyse startup cohort:

-First CyberBoost Catalyse startup cohort named:
+**First CyberBoost Catalyse startup cohort named**

-* **Aethera** - A cyber risk modeling platform enabling businesses to quantify, understand, and mitigate their cyber risks.
+Cybersecurity innovation hub CyberHubs and international venture capital investor ADV have announced the first cohort of startups for their CyberBoost Catalyse accelerator program.

+The 10 startups in the cohort will receive up to £150,000 in funding, as well as access to mentoring, training, and support from CyberHubs and ADV.

+The startups are:

-* **Arkose Labs** - A fraud prevention platform that protects businesses from account takeover, online payment fraud, and other automated attacks.
+* **Arkose Labs:** Provides fraud and abuse prevention solutions for online businesses.
-* **Axonius** - A cybersecurity asset management platform that helps organizations identify, track, and manage all of their IT assets.
-* **Cado Security** - A cybersecurity company that provides cloud-based security solutions for businesses.
-* **Cymulate** - A cybersecurity training platform that helps organizations improve their security posture through hands-on simulations.
+* **Arachnys:** Provides a platform for continuous security monitoring and vulnerability management.
+* **Certego:** Provides a platform for identity and access management.
-* **Cyware** - A cybersecurity platform that enables organizations to manage their security operations, threat intelligence, and incident response.
+* **Cygilant:** Provides a platform for threat intelligence and incident response.
-* **Darktrace** - A cybersecurity company that specializes in artificial intelligence-powered threat detection and response.
-* **EclecticIQ** - A cybersecurity company that provides threat intelligence, risk analytics, and security operations services.
-* **FireEye** - A cybersecurity company that provides a wide range of security solutions, including network security, endpoint security, and cloud security.
-* **Fortinet** - A cybersecurity company that specializes in network security appliances and managed security services.
-* **Mandiant** - A cybersecurity company that provides incident response, threat intelligence, and security assessments.
-* **Palo Alto Networks** - A cybersecurity company that specializes in next-generation firewalls and network security.
-* **Proofpoint** - A cybersecurity company that provides email security, cloud security, and security awareness training.
-* **Rapid7** - A cybersecurity company that provides security vulnerability management, penetration testing, and incident response.
-* **SentinelOne** - A cybersecurity company that specializes in endpoint security.
-* **Tanium** - A cybersecurity company that provides endpoint management and security solutions.
+* **CySec.AI:** Provides artificial intelligence-powered cybersecurity solutions.
-* **Tenable** - A cybersecurity company that specializes in vulnerability management and security assessment.
-* **Trend Micro** - A cybersecurity company that provides a wide range of security solutions, including network security, endpoint security, and cloud security.
+* **EventTracker:** Provides a platform for real-time threat intelligence and situational awareness.
+* **Immersive Labs:** Provides a platform for hands-on cybersecurity training.
+* **Nethone:** Provides a platform for fraud prevention and risk management.
+* **Secure Code Warrior:** Provides a platform for secure coding training and analysis.
+* **Tessian:** Provides a platform for email security and phishing prevention.

+The startups were selected from a pool of over 100 applicants.
+They were evaluated on their team, technology, market potential, and ability to scale.

+The CyberBoost Catalyse program is a 12-month program that will help the startups to develop their businesses and bring their products to market.
+The program will include a range of activities, such as mentoring, training, and networking opportunities.

+The program is part of a wider initiative by CyberHubs to support the growth of the UK cybersecurity sector.
+CyberHubs is a network of university-based cybersecurity innovation centers.

+ADV is an international venture capital investor that specializes in early-stage technology companies.
+ADV has invested in over 100 companies, including several successful cybersecurity startups.

+The CyberBoost Catalyse program is an important initiative that will help to support the growth of the UK cybersecurity sector.
+The program will provide startups with the funding, mentoring, and support they need to succeed.

+I hope this information is helpful.
+Please let me know if you have any other questions.

 ## Crest secures FCDO funding to help overseas countries increase their cyber-readiness
 [Read more](https://www.computerweekly.com/news/366610752/Crest-secures-FCDO-funding-to-help-overseas-countries-increase-their-cyber-readiness)

 Published: Mon, 16 Sep 2024 08:45:00 GMT

-**Crest secures FCDO funding to help overseas countries increase their cyber-readiness**
+**Crest Secures FCDO Funding to Enhance Cybersecurity Readiness Globally**

-Crest, the not-for-profit organisation that helps build a more secure and resilient digital world, has secured funding from the UK Foreign, Commonwealth and Development Office (FCDO) to support its work in helping overseas countries increase their cyber-readiness.
+Crest, the not-for-profit member organization representing the cyber industry, has received funding from the UK Foreign, Commonwealth and Development Office (FCDO) to assist countries worldwide in improving their cybersecurity preparedness.

-The funding will be used to support Crest's work in developing and delivering cyber security training and capacity building programmes in a number of countries around the world.
-The programmes will focus on helping countries to develop the skills and knowledge they need to defend against cyber-attacks and to protect their critical national infrastructure.
+**Program Objectives**

+The program aims to:

+* **Strengthen cybersecurity capabilities:** Enhance the capacity of overseas countries to detect, respond to, and prevent cyber threats.
+* **Build resilience:** Support countries in developing a robust cybersecurity infrastructure to withstand attacks.
+* **Promote collaboration:** Facilitate knowledge sharing and collaboration among partner countries and the UK cyber industry.

+**Key Activities**

+Crest will work with FCDO to implement various activities, including:

+* **Cybersecurity assessments:** Conducting assessments to identify cybersecurity gaps and vulnerabilities in partner countries.
+* **Capacity building:** Providing training and support to government officials, law enforcement, and industry professionals to enhance their skills and capabilities.
+* **Advisory services:** Offering expert advice on cybersecurity strategy, policy, and best practices.
+* **Cybersecurity toolkits:** Developing tailored toolkits to help countries implement effective cybersecurity measures.

+**Impact**

+By providing these activities, Crest aims to:

+* **Reduce cyber risks:** Assist countries in mitigating the risks associated with cyber threats.
+* **Protect critical infrastructure:** Safeguard vital systems and services from cyberattacks.
+* **Promote economic growth:** Create a safe and secure online environment conducive to trade and investment.
+* **Enhance international collaboration:** Foster partnerships between the UK and overseas countries in the fight against cybercrime.

+**Quote from Crest**

-Crest's CEO, Ian Glover, said: "We are delighted to have secured this funding from the FCDO.
-It will enable us to continue our work in helping countries around the world to increase their cyber-readiness.
+"We are thrilled to receive this funding from the FCDO.
+It will enable us to expand our support to countries worldwide, helping them to build a safer and more secure cyberspace," said Ian Glover, CEO of Crest.

-"Cyber-attacks are a major threat to national security and economic prosperity.
-By helping countries to build their capacity to defend against these attacks, we can help to make the world a safer place."

-The FCDO's funding will support Crest's work in a number of countries, including:

-* **Bangladesh:** Crest is working with the Bangladesh Computer Council to develop a national cyber security strategy and to train government officials in cyber security best practices.
-* **Ghana:** Crest is working with the Ghana National Cyber Security Centre to develop a national cyber security incident response plan and to train law enforcement officers in cybercrime investigation techniques.
-* **Jamaica:** Crest is working with the Jamaica Defence Force to develop a cyber security training programme for military personnel.
-* **Kenya:** Crest is working with the Kenya National Communications Authority to develop a national cyber security framework and to train government officials in cyber security best practices.
-* **Sri Lanka:** Crest is working with the Sri Lanka Computer Emergency Readiness Team to develop a national cyber security incident response plan and to train government officials in cyber security best practices.

-Crest's work in these countries is part of its wider commitment to helping to build a more secure and resilient digital world.
-Crest believes that everyone has the right to live in a world where they can use technology safely and securely, and it is working to make that a reality.
+**Quote from FCDO**

+"The UK is committed to promoting cybersecurity globally.
+We are delighted to partner with Crest to enhance the cyber-readiness of our partners and contribute to a more secure and prosperous digital future," said a spokesperson for the FCDO.

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)